Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 - The one who has died is justified; i.e. acquitted from ones past sins

-- Therefore, do not let sin “have dominion” in your body all over again
+- Therefore, do not continue to let sin “have dominion” in your body all over again

 - Be righteous before God ~